Textbook of Medical Psychiatry

 About the Authors

-Paul Summergrad, M.D., is the Dr. Francis S. Arkin Professor and Chairman of the Department of Psychiatry at the Tufts University School of Medicine, where he is also Professor of Psychiatry and Medicine, and Psychiatrist-in-Chief of the Tufts Medical Center all in Boston, Massachusetts.
+Paul Summergrad, M.D., is Dr. Frances S. Arkin Professor and Chairman of the Department of Psychiatry, and Professor of Psychiatry and Medicine, at Tufts University School of Medicine, as well as Psychiatrist-in-Chief of Tufts Medical Center, in Boston, Massachusetts.

-John Querques, M.D., Chief of Inpatient Services; Associate Director of the Psychiatry Residency Program; and Associate Professor in the Department of Psychiatry, all at Tufts University School of Medicine in Boston, Massachusetts.
+John Querques, M.D., is Vice Chairman for Hospital Services in the Department of Psychiatry at Tufts Medical Center and Associate Professor of Psychiatry at Tufts University School of Medicine in Boston, Massachusetts.

 A major tragedy of modern healthcare systems in many parts of the world is unnecessary dichotomy between mental and physical illnesses.
 Any clinician would recognise that these are interlinked and need to be considered in a coherent cogent manner in order to provide best services for the patients whether they have co-morbidities or not.
 Dr. Summergrad and colleagues are to be congratulated in developing the theme of medical psychiatry in linking physical and mental illnesses.
 The book is full of gems about medical conditions which cause psychiatric illnesses.
 It will be of great interest to clinicians at all levels and specialities.
 Highly recommended.—Dinesh Bhugra, CBE, PhD, MBBS, FRCP, FRCPE, FRCPsych, MA, MSc, MPhil; President, British Medical Association (2018-2019); President, World Psychiatric Association (2014-2017); President, Royal College of Psychiatrists (2008-2011)